Wild winds cause air travel chaos in Australia, fan major bushfires

 The strong winds are part of a massive weather system over southeast Australia, that whipped up a 500 km (310 miles) dust storm on Thursday, which swept across the drought-pratched interior to blanket Sydney.

-The weather system also brought snow storms to southern parts of the country and around the national capital Canberra, due to icy winds and low temperatures in the southern end of the storm cell.

-The Australian Bureau of Meteorology said winds would ease by Friday evening, offering some respite to travelers and fire fighters.
+The Australian Bureau of Meteorology said winds would ease by Friday evening, offering some respite to travellers and fire fighters.